NexPlayer/Android-SDK/introduction.md

 ***

-# NexPlayer SDK for Android Documentation
+# NexPlayer™ SDK for Android Documentation

 ### Capabilities and Limitations